 Preview DVD Formats:

-Previews should be on DVD (non-region 1 DVD permitted).
+Previews should be available as an online link, or on DVD (non-region 1 DVD permitted)

 Returning Preview Tapes and DVDs:

 We are not able to return preview DVDs/tapes unless you include a self-addressed stamped envelope with your entry.
 If you choose not to include a self-addressed stamped envelope and your film is not accepted into the Festival, your submission(s) will be destroyed.